How Green Apple Works to Build Your Perfect Marketing Team

 They Will Make Everyone Feel Included

 You don’t have to worry about Type Nines stealing any credit.
 These individuals will be the first to bring in (and recognize) other team members who they know have the right skills for a project.
 They’re remarkably skilled in making others feel valued and creating a space of peace.
-Because of Type Nines’ ability to see stories from every side, they are less judgemental than other types, creating a more inclusive environment where others feel comfortable being themselves.
+Because of Type Nines’ ability to see stories from every side, they are less judgmental than other types, creating a more inclusive environment where others feel comfortable being themselves.
 In collaborative sessions, they intuitively encourage results with a more productive creative space—no idea or question is ever wasted; it’s all a part of the process!

 When working with a Type Nine, always be sure to return the favor and ask for their feedback.
 They may not be the first to speak up in a meeting or brainstorm session, but when they voice their thoughts, their ideas are important and valid, and you will want to hear them.